REM Island

-REM Island is a platform built in the Republic of Ireland and towed off the Dutch coast in 1964 as the pirate broadcasting home of Radio and TV Noordzee.
-Both stations were dismantled by the Netherlands Armed Forces.
-It was 10 km (6 miles) off Noordwijk.
+The Reclame Exploitatie Maatschappij (REM) is the first pirate broadcasting station of Europe to operate on an artificial island created for commercial purposes instead of a mobile vessel, marine platform, or maritime structures from the military.
+REM cast radio and TV programmes from a fixed installation 10 kilometers off Noordwijk from August 1964 to December 1964.
+The fixed installational structure of REM was an unprecedented case that forced Dutch authorities to pass a new law that was created with the sole purpose to stop this operation, the anti-REM-law.

+The REM-island was relocated to Nieuwe Houthaven, Amsterdam in 2011 and has been transformed into a restaurant.

 Construction

 Radio and TV Noordzee were founded in 1963 with land-based offices and broadcast from the sea.
 The artificial island was built in the harbour of Cork, Ireland.
 It was towed to its location and anchored in cement on the seabed.

-On 12 August 1964, a test broadcast was performed and on 15 August regular broadcasting started.
+Especially Denmark, Norway, Sweden, Finland, Belgium, the UK, and the Netherlands were subject to pirate broadcasting in the 1960s.
+Major pirate broadcasting stations included Radio Mercur (beaming to Denmark) that first aired on 1958, Radio Syd (beaming to Sweden and Finland) that first aired on 1958, Radio Nord (beaming to Denmark and Sweden) that first aired on 1961, Radio Veronica (beaming to the Netherlands) that first aired on 1960, Radio Caroline (beaming to the UK) that first aired on March 1964.
+Followed closely by REM that first aired on 12 August 1964, when a test broadcast was performed.
+Regular broadcasting started on 15 August.
 The radio service broadcast on 1400 kHz, while on television, it used Channel E11 (System B).

-REM stands for Reclame Exploitatie Maatschappij (Dutch for "Advertising Exploitation Company").
-The company intended to broadcast commercial radio and TV.
-Dutch law at the time did not authorise such broadcasts but the island was outside territorial waters.
-Other stations, such as Radio Veronica, used a ship.
+REM stands for Reclame Exploitatie Maatschappij (Dutch for "Advertising Operation Company") and broadcast commercial radio and TV programmes.
+Unique to REM is the structure of an artificial island.
+Up until REM, all prior European major pirate broadcasting stations were operated on ships and vessels rather than a fixed installation.
+Dutch law at the time did not authorise such broadcasts, but the island was outside territorial waters.

 Raid

 While Dutch authorities were unhappy with the broadcasts, they did not possess the legal right to stop them.
-However, on 12 December 1964, the government passed the REM law, which split the North Sea into continental sections.
+However, on 12 December 1964, the government passed the anti-REM-law, which split the North Sea into continental sections.
 The sea bed under REM Island, to which the structure was attached, was therefore declared Dutch territory.
 Five days later, Korps Mariniers boarded the platform and ended broadcasting.